 Gum Disease Treatments

-At AV Sierra Dental Center, our Palmdale dentists offer a variety of periodontal therapy treatments that address gum disease at its various stages.
+At AV Sierra Dental Center, our Palmdale gum disease treatment specialists offer a variety of periodontal therapy treatments that address gum disease at its various stages.
 Our periodontal services begin with a consultation and exam, so Dr. Sastiel can determine the stage of the disease and develop your customized treatment plan.

 Your periodontal treatments may include the following:

 - Scaling and root planning: Plaque and tartar are scraped away from both above and below the gum line while under local anesthetic (scaling).
 Rough spots on the tooth root are then smoothed out (planning).
 Locally applied medications, such as antimicrobials and antibiotics, may be used.